Money and Marriage Statistics – 20 Interesting Facts

 (Source: Ramsey Solutions)

-Not surprisingly, the survey also found that couples who discuss money are more likely to experience relationship satisfaction.
+The survey also revealed that couples who openly discuss money experience greater relationship satisfaction.

 3. 1/3 of all people surveyed say they hid a purchase from their partner because they knew he or she would not approve